jone/plex-trakt-syncer/README.rst

                             (In combination with -r option, defaults to 3).
       --min-love=1-10       Minimum plex rating for flagging a movie with "love" (In combination with -r option, defaults to 8).
+      -v, --verbose         Print more verbose debugging informations.

      ** Rating **           The plex rating allows to give up to 5 stars for a movie, but you can also give half stars, so there are 10 steps for the rating.
-The configurable --min-hate and --max-love options take a value between 1 and 10.
-Movies which are not yet rated in plex are not flagged at all.
+    The configurable --min-hate and --max-love options take a value between 1 and
+    10. Movies which are not yet rated in plex are not flagged at all.

 .. %usage-end%